nori-dot-eco/contracts/docs/README.md

 ##### Priority Supply Mechanism

 The market may be configured with a priority supply threshold.
-When supply listed for sale drops below this threshold purchases are restricted to addresses having the `ALLOWLIST_ROLE` role.
+When supply listed for sale drops below this threshold purchases are restricted to addresses having the `PRIORITY_ALLOWLIST_ROLE` role.
 This mechanism gives Nori the ability to reserve supply for pre-committed partnerships or other off-chain arrangements.

 ### Support Libraries